What is another word for disdain?

 dɪsˈdeɪn, dɪˈsteɪndis·dain

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term disdain.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word disdain.

 Wiktionary